-- (2) Definitions. - a.
+(2) Definitions.

+a.
 The Downtown Visitors' District is hereby defined as the streets, adjacent sidewalks and pedestrian city rights-of-way within the following area:

-The geographic area defined by the boundaries of the following named streets, including both sides of each named street, public areas including sidewalks and rights of way adjacent to both sides of each named street and each corner of intersecting named streets: Beginning at the intersection of Wright Street and Spring Street (being the point of beginning); then continuing east to the intersection of Wright Street and Tarragona Street; then continuing south on Tarragona Street to the intersection of Tarragona Street; then continuing south on Commendencia Street until the terminus of Commendencia Street; then continuing litectly west from the terminus of Commendencia Street; then parking lot to the intersection of Jefferson Street; then continuing south on Palafox Street including the loop of Palafox Street around Plaza de Luna; then continue north on Palafox Street to the intersection of Main Street and Street; then continue north on Spring Street to the point of beginning.
+The geographic area defined by the boundaries of the following named streets, including both sides of each named street, public areas including sidewalks and rights of way adjacent to both sides of each named street and each corner of intersecting named streets: Beginning at the intersection of Wright Street and Spring Street (being the point of beginning); then continuing east to the intersection of Wright Street and Tarragona Street; then continuing south on Tarragona Street to the intersection of Tarragona Street and Main Street; then continuing west on Main Street to Commendencia Street; then continuing south on Commendencia Street until the terminus of Commendencia Street; then continuing directly west from the terminus of Commendencia Street across the parking lot to the intersection of Jefferson Street; then continuing south on Jefferson Street to the beginning of Palafox Street including the loop of Palafox Street around Plaza de Luna; then continue north on Palafox Street to the intersection of Palafox Street and Main Street; then continue west on Main Street to the intersection of Main Street and Spring Street; then continue north on Spring Street to the point of beginning.

-b.
+- b.
 Solicitation of donations means any request made in person on a street, sidewalk or public right-of-way within the Downtown Visitors' District, for an immediate donation of money or other thing of value, including the purchase of an item or service for an amount far exceeding its value, under circumstances where a reasonable person would understand that the purchase is a donation, whether such solicitation is accomplished verbally, passively or through any manner of signage.
-Solicitation of donations made in connection with fundraising events held by or on behalf of charitable organizations for which a special event permit has been obtained shall not be unlawful under this provision.

-(3) Prohibited Conduct.
-The following conduct is prohibited upon the sidewalks and public rights-of-way within the Downtown Visitors' District:

-a.
-Solicitation of donations.
+Solicitation of donations made in connection with fundraising events held by or on behalf of charitable organizations for which a special event permit has been obtained shall not be unlawful under this provision. - (3) Prohibited Conduct.
+The following conduct is prohibited upon the sidewalks and public rights-of-way within the Downtown Visitors' District: - a.
+Solicitation of donations. - (4) Penalties.

-(4) Penalties.
 This sec.
-8-1-28 of the Code of the City of Pensacola, Florida, shall be enforced in the following manner:
+8-1-28 of the Code of the City of Pensacola, Florida, shall be enforced in the following manner: - a.

-a.
 A law enforcement officer may issue a citation to a person when, based upon personal investigation, the officer has reasonable cause to believe that the person has committed a violation of section 8-1-28.